meltyourface/blank/posts/Cunning-craft/The-Boundless-Mind-Ritual-for-Enhanced-Psychic-Powers/index.md

 ## Title: The Rite of the Boundless Mind

-Purpose: This ceremonial rite draws upon the Cunning craft and occult teachings to channel energies and increase the potency of one's intuition, clairvoyance, and telepathy.
+**Purpose**: This ceremonial rite draws upon the Cunning craft and occult teachings to channel energies and increase the potency of one's intuition, clairvoyance, and telepathy.
 It will unlock the mind's hidden potentials by utilizing specific ritual preparations, consecrated tools, and sacred symbols.

-Preparations:
+**Preparations**:

 1. **Choose a suitable location**: A place imbued with natural energy, such as a forest, a cave, or the meeting point of ley lines will enhance the potency of the ritual.
 The location should be free from distractions and any negative energies to allow proper focus and concentration.